-Not recommended under 8; parental guidance 8 -10 due to themes and disturbing scenes
+Not suitable under 8; parental guidance 8 -10 due to themes and disturbing scenes

 This topic contains:

 - details of classification and consumer advice lines for Greatest Showman, The